 Oh, Sweetie, she does amazing work.
 Had a write up in The New York Times just last year; exhibitions and permanent displays at major museums.
 Wow!

 I was recently interviewed about my war tax resistance for a JusticeTalking episode on NPR.
-I had questioned my role in doing this interview, because I have felt that the more heroic actions of some of my friends are much more powerful in the media than what I do.
-I came to the conclusion that my special opportunity was to be “everyman” and to present my experiences in such a way that war tax resistance could be understood as something everyone should think about and that anyone could do.
-This might sound like WTRlite, but this particular program is directed to listeners who likely have no knowledge of WTR and no expectation that the topic would arise in this context.
+I had initially questioned my role in doing this interview, because I felt that the heroic actions of some of my friends represented a more powerful message than my own civil disobedience with the IRS via war tax resistance.
+I came to the conclusion that this was an opportunity for me to (more…)